ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 ### Modifying the database server solution

-To modify the solution for your database server, go to your OVHcloud Control [Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+To modify the solution for your database server, go to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
 Click the `Web` tab, and then click `Database`{.action} in the left pane.
 Select the name of your database server.

-In the “**General information”** tab, displayed by default, click on `...`{.action} to the right of “RAM”, then on `Change the amount of RAM`{.action} to access the order for this modification.
+In the **General information** tab, displayed by default, click on `...`{.action} to the right of “RAM”, then on `Change the amount of RAM`{.action} to access the order for this modification.

 ![private-sql](images/private-sql-order-ram01.png){.thumbnail}